YaoYuxiao/TimeSeries/README.md

   + We will focus on the most important greenhouse gas: Carbon Dioxide.

 *  Keeling Curve
-  + Named after Charles D. Keeling (1928–2005) Started monitoring CO2 at MLO from 1958.
+  +Named after Charles D. Keeling (1928–2005) Started monitoring CO2 at MLO from 1958.
   + Funding was ceased in 1960s and research was called “routine.”
   + First alerted the world about the “greenhouse eﬀect” and global warming.
   + Longest continuous record of atmospheric CO2 level.